Brandon Paris Band

-Brandon Paris Band was a Canadian rock band from Vancouver, British Columbia; started by Brandon Paris in 2002.
+Brandon Paris Band was a Canadian rock band from Vancouver, British Columbia started by Brandon Paris in 2002.
 The band performed a fusion of pop, rock, reggae, punk, and soul.
-They gained popularity in many parts of Canada and attained a significant fan base across Canada before signing with Koch Entertainment in January 2006.
-They released their first song Rewind and Start Again in March 2006, from their debut album titled On My Own which, after a few months, peaked at No. 17 on the Canadian CHR charts.
-The second single almost reached top 40 at No. 53 CHR.
-Topping off an already exceptional year, Brandon Paris Band was nominated for Best New Group or Solo Artist (CHR) by the Canadian Radio Music Awards in the spring of 2007 in 2006.
+They gained popularity in Canada before signing with Koch Entertainment in January 2006.
+They released their first song Rewind and Start Again in March 2006, from their debut album titled On My Own which, after a few months, peaked at No. 17. on the Canadian CHR charts.
+The second single almost reached Top 40 at No. 53 CHR.
+Topping off an already exceptional year, Brandon Paris Band was nominated for Best New Group or Solo Artist (CHR) in 2006 by the Canadian Radio Music Awards in the spring of 2007.

 History

-In 2002, Paris was approached by Dave Devindisch (former bassist of the Vancouver band DDT) at a concert where he asked if he would be interested in recording a demo at his home studio.
-Brandon agreed and soon after, Dave and Brandon formed a two-man band playing at local venues.
+In 2002, Dave Devindisch (former bassist of the Vancouver band DDT) approached Paris at a concert to ask if Paris would be interested in recording a demo at his home studio.
+Brandon agreed, and soon after Dave and Brandon formed a two-man band playing at local venues.

 In 2003, Paris decided to record a full album with Ninjabeatz Studios in Burnaby, British Columbia, where reggae artist Dagriff was recording his solo album.
 Paris asked Dagriff if he would be interested in collaborating on one song from the album he was recording.
 Soon after, Dagriff joined the band and became a huge influence on the band's music.
 Dagriff was eventually featured on more than half the album, which took over two full years to complete.

-In 2004, Greg Ellis was asked if he would play guitar on a couple of songs for the album; he also joined the band.
+In 2004, Greg Ellis was asked if he would play guitar on a couple of songs for the album and later also joined the band.
 In 2005, Chris Murray Driver, who was friends with Dave Devindisch, joined the band, and only a few months later talked his friend Marc Gladstone (keyboards) into joining.
 Both Marc and Chris are former members of the band Doug and the Slugs.

 In spring 2005, Paris tried to release the songs independently to radio with no success.
 A few months later he approached Vancouver-based record producer Troy Samson of Hipjoint Productions (Moka Only, Kreesha Turner, Snoop Dogg) and Jeff Dawson (State of Shock, Kelly Rowland, Daniel Powter, Marcy Playground), to rework six of the original recordings.
 This took the project to a new level.
 Paris changed the band's name to Brandon Paris Band and decided they were ready to shop their debut album now titled On My Own.